Skip to main content

 Regular Audits

-• Review firewall rules quarterly
+• Review firewall policies quarterly

-• Verify collector rules match active collectors
+• Verify policies match active collectors and integrations

 Change Management

-• Coordinate firewall changes with security team
+• Coordinate firewall changes with your security team

 • Plan changes during maintenance windows